karunakarrao/DevOps/Docker/Docker-notes.md

 Daemon:
 -----------------------------
 Once the docker daemon starts, it listens on an internal unix socket `docker.sock` (/var/run/docker.sock) this is how the docker-cli interact with docker daemon. this is Unix Socket is only limited to that perticular system itself.
 You can start a Docker Daemon manually using `dockerd` command.

 	 $ dockerd 		--> starting Docker Daemon manually
   	 $ dockerd &		--> run it in background using "&"
 	 $ dockerd --debug	--> running in debug mode. using option "--debug"

 	 $ dockerd --debug --host=tcp://192.168.1.10:2375  --> remote docker service (export DOCKER_HOST="tcp://192.168.1.10:2375) no SSL (not secure)

   	 $ dockerd --debug --host=tcp://192.168.1.10:2376\ --> secure connection is made with help of encription keys.
     			   --tls=true \
 			   --tlscert=/var/docker/server.pem \
 			   --tlskey=/var/docker/serverkey.pem \
-      			   --tlsverify=true,
+      			   --tlsverify=true \
 			   --tlscacerts=/var/docker/caserver.pem

 The above configurations can also be moved to the configuration file located in /etc/docker/daemon.json. this is the docker configuration file.